 Dementia may erode a person's mental abilities, but it doesn't change their capacity for love.
 Why not learn to communicate differently with your loved one, such as with simple conversations and physical affection.

 Ultimately, the key to a fulfilling journey with your loved one is accepting what you cannot change.
-His needs will evolve with time and being adaptable will help you avoid stress in the long term.
+Their needs will evolve with time and being adaptable will help you avoid stress in the long term.

 Symptoms of dementia include memory loss.
 Be patient when talking to a person with dementia.